carbon-language/carbon-lang/mlir/docs/CAPI.md

     its first argument is `Y`, and it is the responsibility of the caller to ensure it is indeed the case.

-### Returning String References
+### Auxiliary Types

+#### `StringRef`

 Numerous MLIR functions return instances of `StringRef` to refer to a non-owning segment of a string.
 This segment may or may not be null-terminated.
-In C API, these functions take an additional callback argument of type `MlirStringCallback` (pointer to a function with signature `void (*)(const char *, intptr_t, void *)`) and a pointer to user-defined data.
-This callback is invoked with a pointer to the string segment, its size and is forwarded the user-defined data.
-The caller is in charge of managing the string segment according to its memory model: for strings owned by the object (e.g., string attributes), the caller can store the pointer and the size and use them directly as long as the parent object is live or copy the string to a new location with a null terminator if expected; for generated strings (e.g., in printing), the caller is expected to copy the string segment if it intends to use it later.

-**Note:** this interface may be revised in the near future.
+In C API, these are represented as instances of `MlirStringRef` structure that contains a pointer to the first character of the string fragment (`str`) and the fragment length (`length`).
+Note that the fragment is _not necessarily_ null-terminated, the `length` field must be used to identify the last character. `MlirStringRef` is a non-owning pointer, the caller is in charge of perfoming the copy or ensuring that the pointee outlives all uses of `MlirStringRef`.

-### Conversion To String and Printing
+### Printing

-IR objects can be converted to a string representation, for example for printing, using `mlirXPrint(MlirX, MlirStringCallback, void *)` functions.
+IR objects can be printed using `mlirXPrint(MlirX, MlirStringCallback, void *)` functions.
 These functions accept take arguments a callback with signature `void (*)(const char *, intptr_t, void *)` and a pointer to user-defined data.
 They call the callback and supply it with chunks of the string representation, provided as a pointer to the first character and a length, and forward the user-defined data unmodified.
 It is up to the caller to allocate memory if the string representation must be stored and perform the copy.
 There is no guarantee that the pointer supplied to the callback points to a null-terminated string, the size argument should be used to find the end of the string.
 The callback may be called multiple times with consecutive chunks of the string representation (the printing itself is buffered).

 *Rationale*: this approach allows the caller to have full control of the allocation and avoid unnecessary allocation and copying inside the printer.